Thaynara-lavinie/Thaynara-lavinie/README.md

 - 👋 Hi, I’m @Thaynara-lavinie
-- 👀 I’m interested in java
+- 👀 I’m interested in learn
 - 🌱 I’m currently learning Java and React
 - 🔭 I’m currently developing a mobile app
 - 💞️ I’m looking to collaborate with other developers